pxcanz/Tech-Help/utils/change-ip-address.md

-This repository contains instructions for doing some common commands, configurations and guides for Phoenix Contact related items.
-These are referenced by other READMEs in different repositories.

-# Windows
+# Changing IP Address
 With Windows and the fact that changes are made often with different releases, I will try and provide steps that will work on multiple releases with the least number of steps.
-## Changing IP Address
 Changing the IP address on a Windows computer is a common requirement for connecting to PLCs and other devices.
-### Determining IP Address to change your PC to
+## Determining IP Address to change your PC to
 Again, there are multiple solutions to this but I will provide the most common way this is achieved.
 If you know someone that knows the network, or how to connect to the PLC, ask them "What should I make my IP address on my computer" or "What IP address is free that I can change my PC to?".
 This is usually the quickest way.

 A couple of things with this.
 We hit a bit of a paradox: you can only connect to the PLC when your PC has an IP address on the network but you can't have two IP addresses the same on the same network.
 This is where the above step is much easier for finding an IP address.
 If that is not going to work, sometimes it is trial and error,